 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-Several general principles are important for effective management of intellectual property (IP) rights in the Philippines.
+The Philippines has laws and policies that generally support a conducive intellectual property (IP) environment, but enforcement is irregular and inconsistent.
+Several considerations are important for effective management of intellectual property (IP) rights in the Philippines.
 First, it is important to have an overall strategy to protect IP.
 Second, IP may be protected differently in the Philippines than in the United States.
 Third, rights must be registered and enforced in the Philippines under local laws.
 For example, U.S. trademark and patent registrations will not protect rights holders’ IP in the Philippines.
 There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the world.
 Protection against unauthorized use in a particular country depends on the national laws of that country.
 The Philippines is a member of several international copyright treaties and conventions and offers copyright protection to foreign works in accordance with these treaties.
+The Philippines Intellectual Property Office (IPOPHL) maintains a registry of patents and trademarks that is widely recognized in Southeast Asia.
 For information on Philippine IP laws, visit the Philippine Intellectual Property Office website at https://www.ipophil.gov.ph/.

 While the U.S. Government stands ready to assist, there is little it can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
-In no instance should U.S. Government advice be seen as a substitute for the responsibility of a rights holder to promptly pursue its case.
+In no instance should U.S. Government advice be a responsibility of a rights holder to promptly pursue its case.

 IP protection resources are available to U.S. rights holders.
 Resources for U.S. companies on intellectual property include: